Intergrain 250ml Jarrah UltraDeck Timber Decking Oil

-The very first thing you need to do before starting your decking journey is a water bead test.
+The first thing you need to do when starting your deck restoration is a water bead test.
 Water soaking into your timber means that decking oil and stain should do the same.

 When the water absorbs into the timber, you're ready for the next step.